rahuljindal1/node-interview-questions/README.md

 5. **File I/O and Network Operations:** Streams are particularly useful when dealing with file I/O operations or when working with network protocols.
 They allow you to efficiently read or write files, transmit data over network sockets, or process data from various sources such as HTTP requests or databases.

-## What are the different type of streams?
+## What are the different types of streams?

 1. **Readable Streams:** Readable streams allow you to read data from a source, such as a file or an HTTP request.
 They emit events like "data" when new data is available and "end" when there is no more data to be read.